-The implementation of the construction schedule should include the following.
+The construction schedule, in general, should include the following:

-- Timing of activities to limit seasonal and weather impacts. - Timing of wet season work and temporary work shut down. - Time of activities to meet "in-water" work restrictions. - Erosion prevention and sediment controls shown on the plans should be installed before ground-disturbing activities begin. - Permanent facilities, such as sediment traps and basins, which will be used during construction as temporary measures should be installed. - Retention of temporary perimeter controls until all upstream areas are finally stabilized. - Timing of soil stabilization such as seeding, planting, etc.
+- Timing of activities to limit seasonal and weather impacts. - Timing of wet weather work and temporary work shut down. - Time of activities to meet "in-water" work restrictions. - Erosion prevention and sediment controls shown on the plans should be installed before ground-disturbing activities begin. - Permanent facilities, such as sediment traps and basins, which will be used during construction as temporary measures should be installed. - Retention of temporary perimeter controls until all upstream areas are finally stabilized. - Timing of soil stabilization such as seeding, planting, etc.